9ae/ace/wiki/vault/s.2_18.md

 Reader see another case of that they saw in the flashback in the very last scene.
 They realize it's not a one off thing.
 And ties into what the darkness Halim saw in her was about.

 # Consequence
 She turns to face him.
-"Yule..."
+"Jyri..."

 ## The realization
 Vio realizes someone who has betrayed her and his own family that she held a grudge for is suddenly in front of her.